j0nix/redis2bsm/README.md

 ## About redis2bsm
 **OS**: CentOS 6.6 +

+**Usecase**:
-**Usecase**: redis2bsm was developed for the usecase to catch events in a Logstash that forwards them to a redis queue.
+redis2bsm was developed for the usecase to catch specific syslog events sent to a ELK installation.
+The only way to get notified by a specific error from some crappy network equipment was with syslog messages.
+To automagicly get notified about these events a logstash instance identifies and forward these to a redis queue.
 Then this redis2bsm daemon pops that redis queue and forwards events to a soap api on a HP BSM Connector instance.

 ### INSTALL
 #### prerequisite